Skip to main content Skip to main navigation Skip to footer content

 Required Courses

 The ECE 24-Unit TK Certificate Program has eight required courses offered through the Division of Continuing and Global Education (CGE).
 ECE graduate students admitted to Fresno State may be allowed to substitute some of the courses in their graduate studies leading to the MA degree as indicated in parentheses.
+Below, please see the schedule for Fall 2023 and Spring 2024 courses.
+Please note that classes also have asynchronous work outside of the synchronous meeting days and times, and some courses start date is before the first synchronous meeting.
+All synchronous meetings will be via Zoom.

 This introductory class examines research and best practices as recommended by the California Learning Foundations to support academic success.
 Course topics include: child development and learning, early literacy, adult-child interaction, early learning approaches, ECE environment, observational assessment, and early intervention strategies.